Chantek: Intellect

 Chantek had a vocabulary of around 150 modified ASL signs, and he also understood spoken English.
 Chantek made and used tools and even understood the concepts of money and work-exchange.
 He possessed the spatial comprehension to direct a driving-route from the University of Tennessee at Chattanooga (UTC) to the closest Dairy Queen, and the mental comprehension to refer to events that happened years ago.
 He was a huge fan of the country basket at Dairy Queen and enjoyed many Dilly bars.
 He enjoyed creative projects and made paintings, necklaces, and music.

 Like children, Chantek preferred to use names rather than pronouns – as the reference is fixed – even when talking to a person.
 He even invented signs of his own (e.g. 'eye-drink' for contact lens solution, and 'Dave Missing Finger' for a special friend).
 He developed referential ability as early as most human children, and pointed to objects just like humans do.
 Chantek used adjectives to specify attributes, such as "orange dogs" when he referred to orangutans unfamiliar to him.

 Chantek also demonstrated self-awareness, by grooming himself in a mirror and by using signs in mental planning and deception.
 Rather than simply exhibiting conditioned responses, as critics of primate intellect contend, Chantek learned roles – and role reversals – in games like 'Simon Says'.
 Like many other orangutans who have demonstrated problem solving skills, Chantek exhibited certain intuitive and thinking character traits comparable to the rationality used in human engineering.
 His intellectual and linguistic abilities made some scientists, including Miles and Dawn Prince-Hughes, regard him as possessing personhood.

-Miles has said that Chantek asks questions, noting that he once inquired, "What is that?" while pointing at an especially bright moon.
+Miles has said that Chantek asked questions, noting that he once inquired, "What is that?" while pointing at an especially bright moon.